DhushanthanK/food-label-extraction-and-nutrition-tracking-app/README.md

 - **ocr.py**: Extracts text using PaddleOCR and then extracts serving size, calories, and nutritional information using Regex and Fuzzy matching.
 - **label_detection.py**: Using inference_sdk detect nutritian section in food label and crop that section..
 - **streamlit.py**: Streamlit front-end for the user interface, allowing users to upload images and view extracted information.
-- **database.sql**: SQL query to create the database and tables for storing user and nutritional information.
+- **query.sql**: SQL query to create the database and tables for storing user and nutritional information.

 ## Setup Instructions